yktoo/yktoo.com/content/blog/posts/0283/index.en.md

 The entire show was filmed with a number of professional cameras (including one constantly aimed at Marcel).
 {{< imgfig "https://3.bp.blogspot.com/-MjeOoLTh8Qc/V1RAFu_xV3I/AAAAAAAAmU8/FMaXrjc_8rQGBkA3LAMBEYGyanvt5jlhwCKgB/s1600/dsc02394.picasaweb.jpg" "Marcel Coenen." >}}

-As I was told, the video will be released in Ultra HD (then I can finally make use of [4K in my TV]({{< relref "0243" >}})).
+As I was told, the video will be released in Ultra HD (then I can finally make use of {{< intref "0243" "4K in my TV" >}}).
 In the meantime you can enjoy somewhat less professional, yet equally impressing material of my own making.

 Another challenge for the band was that the bassist *Daniel Kohn* had some health issues not so long before the show, so he was replaced by *Arnold-Dimitry Rerimassie*.
 {{< imgfig "https://1.bp.blogspot.com/-Z3yFciIJIhE/V1RAFrffHVI/AAAAAAAAmVw/VZZ1KQBKXhs8prdcKQmtY-MYHj51uN87gCKgB/s1600/dsc02383.picasaweb.jpg" "Marcel Coenen and Arnold-Dimitry Rerimassie." >}}